 My plans as an Oxygen Builder user, advocator, and content creator have not changed.

-In fact, I’m going to go all out!
+I’m going to go all out!
 I will be building more websites, creating more tutorials and YouTube videos, and adding even more value to my Oxygen course, and blog, hopefully, for years to come.
+I’m in the middle of planning a lot of new things for the future so watch this space.

-It has been quiet on my channel for a few months, that’s because I’ve been up to my eyeballs with multiple designs and content projects.
-But I’ve already edited a batch of new Oxygen tutorials that will be unleashed on the 29th of June.
+It has been quiet on my channel for a few months, that’s because I’ve been up to my eyeballs with multiple design projects.
+But I’ve already edited a batch of new Oxygen tutorials that will be released on the 29th of June 2022.

-The scaremongering is sadly going to continue casting a lot of doubts in the Oxygen community.
+The scaremongering is sadly going to continue casting a lot of doubts in the Oxygen community for a while I think.
 But there’s nothing anyone can do about that.
-Some folks will believe whatever they want to read, no matter how much you try and convince them that they’re blowing things out of proportion.
+Some folks will believe whatever they want to read, no matter how much you try and convince them otherwise.

 As for Breakdance?
 I welcome it with a smile.
 I’m excited about testing it, and who knows, maybe I’ll be creating content for it someday.
 Just as I’m confident I’ll be creating content using other website builder tools and solutions.